 Money Follows the Person (MFP) is a Medicaid program that provides financial assistance so that individuals who reside in nursing homes can move back into their homes.
-Assistance is in the form of federal grants to states which is then used to assist seniors and physically / intellectually / developmentally disabled Medicaid recipients with moving out of institutional care and back into the community, such as one’s home, the home of a family member, or a group home that has no more than four unrelated residents.
+Assistance is in the form of federal grants to states which is then used to assist seniors and physically / intellectually / developmentally disabled Medicaid recipients with moving out of institutional care and back into a community setting.
+This may include one’s home, the home of a family member, or a group home that has no more than four unrelated residents.
 Furthermore, long-term services and supports are provided in order to help program participants successfully transition to community living.

-Examples of available benefits via MFP might be personal care assistance, home health care, home modifications for safety and accessibility, adult day care, respite care for informal caregivers, and personal emergency response systems.
-In many states, program participants have the option to self-direct their own care.
-With this consumer-directed model, program recipients are able choose the services and benefits that best serve them, as well as have the capability to hire the person of their choosing to provide care, which may include the ability to hire a relative, such as one’s adult child.
+Examples of available benefits via MFP include personal care assistance, home health care, home modifications for safety and accessibility, adult day care, respite care to relieve informal caregivers, and personal emergency response systems.
+In many states, program participants have the option to self-direct their care.
+With this consumer-directed model, program recipients can choose the services and supports that best serve them.
+They also can hire the person of their choosing to provide care.
+This may include a relative, such as one’s adult child.

 The Centers for Medicare & Medicaid (CMS), along with the Medicaid agency in one’s state, administer the Money Follows the Person Programs.
 Unfortunately, this program is not available in all states.
-Currently 43 states and Washington DC participate in this program.
+Currently, 34 states and Washington DC participate in this program.

 MFP was originally authorized in 2005 by the Deficit Reduction Act (DRA), extended in 2010 by the Affordable Care Act (ACA), and was set to expire in September of 2016.
-There have since been several short term extensions, the last of which is set to expire on May 22, 2020.
-Currently, there is a push for a permanent extension from Congress for this program.
+There have since been several short term extensions.
+In 2021, the Consolidated Appropriations Act (CAA) extended funding through December 31, 2023.
+There continues to be a push for permanent funding.